pacificalabs/public/content/blog/has-and-belongs-to-many.md

     "back-end"
 ]
 +++
-EDITED: Vice President Harris will visit the U.S.-Mexico border while in El Paso, Texas, on Friday, Politico first reported and Axios confirmed.
+The HABTM association is often confusing & can lead to frustration if defined incorrectly.
+Here find instructions on how to set it correctly.

-### ***Why it matters:***
+### ***Why this matters:***

 Harris, who President Biden put in charge of solving the migrant surge at the southern border, has faced accusations of ignoring the crisis — primarily from Republicans — for not visiting the border.